DataDog/documentation/content/en/account_management/rbac/permissions.md

 {{% /tab %}}
 {{< /tabs >}}

 #### logs_write_archives

-Grants the ability to create, edit or delete [Log Archives][13].
+Grants the ability to create, edit or delete [Log Archives][10].
 This includes:

-- Setting [archives filters][16] for what logs should be routed to the archive,
+- Setting [archives filters][9] for what logs should be routed to the archive
-- Setting the name of the archive,
+- Setting the name of the archive
-- Reordering archives,
+- Reordering archives
 - Restricting the [Logs Read Archives](#logs-read-archives) permission to a subset of roles.

 This permission is global and enables the creation of new archives, and the edition and deletion of existing ones.

 #### logs_read_archives

 Grants the ability to access the details of the archive configuration.
-In conjunction with [Logs Write Historical Views](#logs-write-historical-view), this permission also grants the ability to trigger a [Rehydration][17] from Archives.
+In conjunction with [Logs Write Historical Views](#logs-write-historical-view), this permission also grants the ability to trigger a [Rehydration][11] from Archives.

 This permission can be scoped to a subset of archives.
 An archive with no restrictions is accessible to anyone who belongs to a role with the `logs_read_archives` permission.
 An archive with restrictions is only accessible to the users who belong to one of the registered roles, provided theses roles have the `logs_read_archives` permission.